OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Use the following best practices as defensive-in-depth measures:

 - create a whitelist that defines local and remote web pages and URL schemes that are allowed to be loaded.
 - create checksums of the local HTML/JavaScript files and check them while the app is starting up.
-[Minify JavaScript files](https://en.wikipedia.org/wiki/Minification_(programming)) to make them harder to read.
+[Minify JavaScript files](https://en.wikipedia.org/wiki/Minification_(programming) "Minification (programming)") to make them harder to read.

 #### Static Analysis